ElfFriend-DnD/foundryvtt-dnd5eCharacterActions/README.md

 [![patreon](https://img.shields.io/badge/-patreon-%23FF424D)](https://www.patreon.com/ElfFriend_DnD)

-This module provides a placable reusable "component" which details all of the actions a given Character Actor can take, intending to replicate the Actions Tab of the D&DBeyond character sheet.
+This module provides a placable reusable "component" which details all of the actions a given Character Actor can take, intending to replicate the list in the Actions Tab of the D&DBeyond character sheet.
 The module has two ways in which it can be used: it will either inject the actions tab itself, or another module can leverage the API it provides and use that to inject the proper HTML wherever it desires.

 ## Installation